 – Find a pretty tablecloth with a brilliant gold and red trimming.
 Hint: You can also substitute yellow for gold or use different colors of table linens overlaid on top of each other.

-- Use shell trays to serve up appetizers to guests, which add a unique style to the natural décor accents of the table.
+– Use shell or ceramic handpainted trays to serve up appetizers to guests, which add a unique style to the natural décor accents of the table.

 – Set out an eye-catching accent piece, like this towering cone-shaped cover in bright red and gold for displaying some Spanish sherry, or Spanish wine in a fancy-shaped decanter or in a bottle with a distinctive label.